nikyoudale/CocoaCryptoMac/README.md

   | openssl rsautl -verify -inkey public_key.pem -pubin
 ```

-That's great, but how do we decrypt that in Mac app *without* OpenSSL?
+It is this latter pair of operations that we want to replicate in a Mac app *without* OpenSSL.

 ##Doing it in with Apple's APIs
 ###Step 1: Load the key